 Accelerating Sustainable and Regenerative Farming

-As we continue to listen and learn from the farming community, we’re focused on finding ways to work together to scale climate solutions across the supply chain.
-This includes partnering with suppliers, expert NGOs and other organizations on farmer and rancher-led programs to help scale up sustainable and regenerative farming; this not only helps to mitigate climate change, but supports farming communities to be more resilient and economically viable for the long term.
+As we continue to listen and learn from the farming community, we’re focused on finding ways to work together to scale nature-based solutions, including climate, solutions, across the supply chain.
+This includes partnering with suppliers, expert nongovernmental organizations (NGOs) and other organizations on farmer and rancher-led programs to help scale up sustainable and regenerative farming; this not only helps to mitigate climate change but also supports farming communities to be more resilient and economically viable for the long term.

 Find out more about Sustainable Agriculture & Beef.

-Our work on farmer livelihoods supports the UN Sustainable Development Goals – a global agenda to end poverty, protect the planet and ensure prosperity for all, in particular:
+Our work on farmer livelihoods helps support the UN Sustainable Development Goals – a global agenda to end poverty, protect the planet and ensure prosperity for all, in particular:

 Celebrating Farmers Who Are Leaders in Their Communities